aqibsaeed/Anomaly-Detection/README.md

-# Anomaly Detection - Updated
+# Anomaly Detection Using Python (Gaussian Distribution) - Updated

 This is an updated version of the Anomaly detection algorithm provided by AQIBSAEED in his GitHub profile.
 I have slightly changed the program to suit my own needs and have shared the code in the hope that someone else will find it useful.